The side effects of a transplant are usually worst just after chemotherapy and radiotherapy and for a few weeks afterwards.

 You might need a platelet transfusion.

 Some people have a reaction to the platelets.
-This can make you feel hot or very cold and shivery when you are having the transfusion.
+This can make you feel hot, itchy and shivery when you are having the transfusion.
 Tell your doctor or nurse if you have this.
 They will give you medicines to reduce the reaction.

 Your platelet count can take quite a while to get back to normal after a bone marrow or stem cell transplant.
 After having your own stem cells (an autologous transplant) it can take a few months to really recover.